Skip to main content

 Prosecco

-Italian sparkling wine from the Veneto region, light and refreshing with fruity notes.
+Sparkling wine from the Veneto, light and dry with fruity notes.
+Often served as an aperitivo.

 Soft Beverages